What is skills-based hiring?

 Instead of making assumptions about candidates’ ability through these proxies, skills-based hiring tests this ability upfront.

-Anonymizing people’s backgrounds and credentials can feel like a leap of faith.
+Moving away from candidates' backgrounds and credentials can feel like a leap of faith...

 However, this information is more likely to negatively impact your decision-making rather than inform it.

 By removing this ‘noise’, we’re able to be more objective and more accurate in our judgment.

 You’ll also tend to find that shifting your focus to skills allows you to tap into an otherwise hidden talent pool of people who possess the skills but not the background you usually look for.

 Here at Applied, for example, we’ve found that +60% of people hired through our skills-based process would’ve been missed using CVs.